 Yes.
 You need to review the information carefully.
 Some products only block your body from Extremely Low Frequency (ELF), but not Radio Frequency (RF) Electromagnetic Radiation (EMR), while others shield Radio Frequency, but not Extremely Low Frequency.
 Some shields conduct heat from the laptop better than others, preventing elevated temperatures from reaching your body.

-No. The laptop, tablet or notebook WiFi continues to work as designed and the upward transmitted signal direction in not altered or blocked in any way.
-The DefenderPad® shields these emissions in the downward direction and are touching the body.
-These emissions are referred to as zero distance to the body and are the most harmful.
+No. The laptop, tablet or notebook WiFi continues to work as designed and the transmitted signal direction is not altered or blocked in any way.

-The DefenderPad® can be cleaned with most common household cleaners, soap and water, or denatured alcohol.
+The DefenderPad® can be cleaned with most common household cleaners, and/or soap and water.

 Using DefenderShield® Tablet Cases